 There are three types of LTC plans available.
 Traditional tax-qualified plans provide a monthly or daily benefit once you qualify for benefits.
 Generally, you start with a pool of money and both the monthly benefit and benefit pool are subject to inflation increases in those benefits.
 In many states, you have additional “partnership” benefits which provide dollar-for-dollar asset protection in the event you spend through your LTC policy money.

 Hybrid plans are also available.
 These are usually single premium life insurance policies or annuities with a rider for Long-Term Care.
 Be careful, some of them are just an advance of death benefit or will only provide benefits for critical illness not traditional Long-Term Care.
-A LTC specialist can discuss the differences.
+A Long-Term Care Insurance specialist can discuss the differences.

 Short-Term plans are also available.
 These provide a year of extended care.
 While not a complete solution, for some people with health issues this might be an appropriate option.